dylwedma11748/patreon-java-v2/README.md

 String ID = "MEMBER_ID";
 Member member = apiClient.fetchMember(ID);
 ```
-The response from the client may also have some pagination meta.
+The response from the client does also have some pagination meta.
 ```json
 "meta": {
     "pagination": {